Some of us dream all year about going on a fall foliage cruise, and it's easy to understand why . . .

 Imagine brilliant crimson, orange, and golden foliage splashed against the rugged New England and eastern Canadian coastlines, layered between brilliant blue sky and even bluer water.

 More cruise lines than ever are offering coastal foliage cruises from Boston: Holland America's Maasdam and Veendam, Norwegian Cruise Line's Norwegian Dawn, Royal Caribbean's Brilliance of the Seas, Seabourn's Seabourn Sojuourn, and Crystal Cruises' Crystal Symphony.

 Best of all, taking one of these fall foliage cruises couldn't be easier.
 You can book your cruise online, board your ship at Boston's centrally-located CruisePort, and then relax as you travel up the spectacular New England and Canadian coast during the most splendid season of the entire year.

-So don't just dream . . . make it real!
+So don't just dream . . . make it happen!

 All of the fall foliage cruises from Boston take you up the coast of Eastern North America.
 In addition to vibrant vistas of crimson and golden foliage, you'll see many lighthouses, quaint villages and ornate "summer cottages" along rocky coastlines, and even fjords and waterfalls.